Activation is a part of the License request and refresh process.

 Configuration of the Avantra Agents is kept centrally in the Avantra Database and is transmitted to the Avantra Agent whenever configuration items change.
 Data sent to and from the Avantra Agent is encrypted using HTTPS.

-Avantra uses the PostgreSQL (on Unix-like operating systems) and Microsoft SQL Server (on Microsoft Windows operating systems) Relational Database Management Systems (RDBMS) in order to store all data.
+Avantra uses PostgreSQL (on Unix-like operating systems) and Microsoft SQL Server (on Microsoft Windows operating systems) Relational Database Management Systems (RDBMS) in order to store all data.

 The Avantra Database runs on the Avantra Server (or on a separate host) and can be accessed using the Avantra UI.
-It is also accessed by the Avantra Master, but there is no direct connection between any Avantra Agent and the Avantra Database.
+It is also accessed by the Avantra Server, but there is no direct connection between any Avantra Agent and the Avantra Database.
 Database backups can be dumped to the filesystem and thus can be picked up by an ordinary filesystem backup.

 The technical name of the Avantra Database used, for example, with file names/directories, executable files, log files, and installer packages is